 This course is offered as part of our annual Festival of Adult Learning celebrations.
 All courses are completely free of charge and contain a short nationally recognised qualification.

-This course is designed to explore customer service skills in arrange of different settings.
+This course is designed to explore customer service skills in a range of different settings.
 The course will look at the benefits of positive customer service and the consequences of poor customer service.
 Learners will look at verbal and non-verbal interaction with customer, as well as the value and importance of a positive first impression.
 Learners will discover how to respect customer needs and deal confidently with complaints.
 This course will also cover the importance of time management, how to manage time effectively and how to use time management skills in order to reduce stress.
-Students need to bring the following to class: a pen, paper and folder (for handouts).

 This course is perfect for any learner going in to a customer facing job for the first time, any learner returning to work after a period away or anyone just wanting to improve their own customer service skills, or improve their CV.